darrenldl/blockyarchive/SBX_FORMAT.md

 ## Technical Specification

-The following specification is copied directly from the official specification with extensions.
+The following specification is copied directly from the official specification with extensions

 Byte order: Big Endian